ls1intum/Artemis/docs/user/lti.rst

        #.
 Route to LTI Configuration.\
        #.
 Navigate to Exercises tab.\
        #.
 Copy the LTI 1.3 Launch URL for the respected exercise.
      - #.
-Home → Select the corresponding course → Enable edit mode.\
+Navigate to corresponding course.\
        #.
+Enable edit mode.\
+       #.
 Press "Add an activity or resource".\
        #.
 Select external tool.\
        #.
-Paste the recently copied exercise URL on the resource URL field.\
+Paste the copied exercise URL on the resource URL field.\
        #.
 Save and go to course.